Frequently Asked Questions (FAQ)

 - Emphasis on class routines, with a slower pace of work and no or less homework in the first month of school

-- Specially crafted lesson packages on transition to Primary School and gaining greater school independence
+- Specially crafted lesson packages on the transition to Primary School and gaining greater school independence

 - Allied Educator and Counsellor support for students with higher needs